gmihaila/ml_things/README.md

 | Name | Description |
 |:-|:-|
-| Read FIle     	| One liner to read any file.
+| [Read FIle](https://gmihaila.github.io/useful/useful/#read-file)     	| One liner to read any file.
-| Write File 	       | One liner to write a string to a file.
+| [Write File](https://gmihaila.github.io/useful/useful/#write-file) 	       | One liner to write a string to a file.
-| Debug         	| Start debugging after this line.
+| [Debug](https://gmihaila.github.io/useful/useful/#debug)         	| Start debugging after this line.
-| Pip Install GitHub	| Install library directly from GitHub using `pip`.
+| [Pip Install GitHub](https://gmihaila.github.io/useful/useful/#pip-install-github)	| Install library directly from GitHub using `pip`.
-| Parse Argument     | Parse arguments given when running a `.py` file.
+| [Parse Argument](https://gmihaila.github.io/useful/useful/#parse-argument)     | Parse arguments given when running a `.py` file.
-| Using Doctest      | How to run a simple unittesc using function documentaiton.
+| [Doctest](https://gmihaila.github.io/useful/useful/#doctest)      | How to run a simple unittesc using function documentaiton.
 Useful when need to do unittest inside notebook.
-| Unittesting        | Simple example of creating unittests.
-| Sort Keys          | Sorting dicitonary using key values.
-| Sort Values        | Sorting dicitonary using values.
+| [Fix Text](https://gmihaila.github.io/useful/useful/#fix-text) | Since text data is always messy, I always use it.
+It is great in fixing any bad Unicode.
+| [Current Date](https://gmihaila.github.io/useful/useful/#current-date)     | How to get current date in Python.
+I use this when need to name log files.
+| [Current Time](https://gmihaila.github.io/useful/useful/#current-time) | Get current time in Python.
+| [Remove Punctuation](https://gmihaila.github.io/useful/useful/#remove-punctuation)        | The fastest way to remove punctuation in Python3.
+| [PyTorch-Dataset](https://gmihaila.github.io/useful/useful/#dataset)       | Code sample on how to create a PyTorch Dataset.
+| [PyTorch-Device](https://gmihaila.github.io/useful/useful/#pytorch-device)        | How to setup device in PyTorch to detect if GPU is available.

 # Notebooks